 CH: I think you already covered the things I’m excited about in your questions.

-- Continuing to fill needs for enterprise customers, seeing wide deployment in Fortune 500 companies, universities, as well as wherever and reliability are important.
+- Continuing to fill needs for enterprise customers, seeing wide deployment in Fortune 500 companies, universities, as well as wherever high quality and reliability are important.

 - All the innovation and extension work going on with Firebird and Thunderbird and the next generation applications.